kto-to26/kto-to26/README.md

 I'm Alex.

-At the moment I have six months of experience in the field of Frontend development.
+At the moment I have year of experience in the field of Frontend development.
 Now I’m creating my portfolio and looking for a freelance client

 **Stack**:JavaScript (Base), React (Base), HTML (High level), CSS (High level), SCSS (SASS) (High level), Vite (Base), Prepros (Base)